-Younger nationals and ex-pats tend to opt for inner-city living, whereas older, more settled, individuals prefer the surrounding suburbs.
+Younger nationals and ex-pats tend to opt for inner-city living, whereas older, more settled, individuals prefer the surrounding suburbs such as Dubbo real estate.
 Its most lucrative sectors include the financial, communications, technology, and creative industries.

 More than half of all Australian tech startups are based in this city.
 Companies like Apple, Facebook, and LinkedIn have also based their hubs here.
 Not only this, but the city also has over one hundred beaches and a thriving social scene.